A cooling trend in public markets makes UiPath’s down-round IPO a win for the company – TechCrunch

 Robotic process automation (RPA) unicorn UiPath last night priced its IPO at $56 per share, above its raised price target range of $52 to $54.
 The company sold 9,416,384 shares at that price, alongside 14,474,393 from existing shareholders.
 Its underwriters can purchase 3,583,616 shares at its IPO price if they so choose.

-UiPath raised $527.3 million on a gross basis for the primary shares that it sold in the transaction, a deal that values the company at around $29.1 billion on a non-diluted basis.
+UiPath raised $527.3 million on a gross basis for the primary shares that it sold in the transaction, a deal that values the company at around $29.1 billion on a nondiluted basis.
 On a fully diluted basis, The Exchange calculates that UiPath is worth up to $31 billion.

 The Exchange explores startups, markets and money.
 Read it every morning on Extra Crunch or get The Exchange newsletter every Saturday.

 UiPath’s pricing run has been fascinating to watch.
-The company first proposed a $43 to $50 per-share IPO price range; at that price, UiPath was worth $22.2 billion to $25.8 billion on a non-diluted basis.
+The company first proposed a $43 to $50 per-share IPO price range; at that price, UiPath was worth $22.2 billion to $25.8 billion on a nondiluted basis.
 A coup?
 For a company that valued at just over $10 billion a year ago, you’d think so.
 The company’s final IPO price is nearly a tripling of its 2020 worth.

 But for UiPath, things are complicated by a 2021 private round that valued the company at $35 billion, a figure that weighs somewhat heavily around the company’s neck.